FCollaPi/datasci4health/README.md

-# datasci4health
+# DataSci4Health
-Repository for the course Data Science for Health at FEEC UNICAmp https://ds4h.org/
+Repository for the course Data Science for Health at FEEC UNICAMP https://ds4h.org/